-Any local issues not specifically required by law in the PSFE may be included or modified in the Local Government PSFE by following the normal Comprehensive Plan amendment process and that all such changes must maintain the financial feasibility of the School District Capital Plan, and must not have a cost implication, or create additional coordination for School District.
+Any local issues not specifically required by law in the PSFE may be included or modified in the Local Government PSFE by following the normal Comprehensive Plan amendment process and that all such changes must maintain the financial feasibility of the School District Capital Improvement Plan, and must not have a cost implication, or create additional coordination for School District.

 - (c) Development, Adoption and Amendment of the Intergovernmental Coordination Element (ICE).
 The amendment of the Intergovernmental Coordination Element in conformance with Section 163.3180(13)(6)(h), F.S., shall be in accordance with that process set forth in Section 163.3184, F.S. - 13.9 School Concurrency Regulations.
-Within 120 days of the commencement date of the required Comprehensive Plan Amendments, each Local Government shall adopt school concurrency provisions into its land development regulations (LDR) consistent with the requirements of this Agreement. - (a) The County and the Cities shall amend their LDRs to implement school concurrency provisions for the review of plats, site plans or the functional equivalent. - In the event that any participating City does not adopt LDRs within 120 days of the commencement date of the required Comprehensive Plan Amendments, that government shall be deemed to have "opted in" to the County regulations and agrees to be bound by the terms and provisions therein until it adopts its own ordinance. - 2.
-At any time, any Local Government may opt out of the County's implementing school concurrency by adopting its own LDR's consistent with the Comprehensive Plan. - 13.10 Commencement of School Concurrency.
+Within 420 days one (1) year of the commoncement effective date of the required Comprehensive Plan Amendments, each Local Government shall adopt school concurrency provisions into its land development regulations (LDR) consistent with the requirements of this Agreement. - (a) The County and the Cities shall amend their LDRs to implement school concurrency provisions for the review of plats, site plans or the functional equivalent, which increase residential density. - In the event that any participating City does not adopt LDRs within 120 days one (1) year of the commencement effective date of the required

+Comprehensive Plan Amendments, that government shall be deemed to have "opted in" to the County regulations and agrees to be bound by the terms and provisions therein until it adopts its own ordinance.

+- 2. At any time, any Local Government may opt out of the County's implementing school concurrency by adopting its own LDR's consistent with the its Comprehensive Plan. - 13.10 Commencement of School Concurrency.
 Unless delayed by mediation or a lawful challenge, the School Concurrency Program described in this Agreement shall commence on or before March 1, 2008.